timoh6/TCrypto/README.markdown

 There's an article outlining basic TCrypto usage at [websec.io](http://websec.io/): [TCrypto: Encrypted data storage for PHP applications](http://websec.io/2012/08/29/TCrypto-Encrypted-Data-Storage-for-PHP.html)

-This is a preview release.
+This is a preview release (although considered stable).
+Keyfile encryption will be available in version 1.0.0.
+Otherwise no other changes are planned between current dev-master and 1.0.0.

 TCrypto is placed in the public domain.